tail-call/tail-call/README.md

 # github.com/tail-call

 This is my personal GitHub.
 A lot of the code that I write for myself eventually gets uploaded here.
 Most of the repos are only interesting for me, but I try to document things at least somewhat.
-Feel free to reach out if you're interested in anything.
+Feel free to reach out (and touch faith) if you're interested in anything.

 <!--
 **tail-call/tail-call** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.